 Medium voltage switchgear is mainly used for the distribution of electrical energy connected to various electrical networks.
-They include most of the substation equipment such as minimum oil circuit breakers, bulk oil circuit breakers, air magnetic switchgear, SF6 gas insulated switchgear, vacuum switchgear, and gas insulated switchgear.
+They include most of the substation equipment such as minimum oil circuit breakers, bulk oil circuit breakers, air magnetic, SF6 gas insulated, vacuum, and gas insulated switchgear.

 They may metal enclosed indoor type, metal enclosed outdoor type, outdoor type without a metal enclosure, etc. The interruption medium may be oil, SF6, and vacuum.

 The main requirement of MV power network is to interrupt the current during faulty condition irrespective of what type of CB is used in the system.
 Although it may be capable of functioning in other conditions also.